 When life gives you lemons, make pesto!
 This zesty sauce requires a little bit of prep work, but it comes together in a flash.
 Here’s how to make lemon pesto, step-by-step.

 - Prep the lemons.
-Wash 3 lemons thoroughly.
-Juice one lemon, then trim off the bumpy ends of the remaining two.
-Cut the lemons in half the long way, then slice each half into quarters.
+You will need 2 whole lemons and just the juice from a third lemon.
+Wash the 3 lemons thoroughly.
+Juice one lemon, save the juice, but discard the lemon rind.
+Trim off the bumpy ends of the remaining two lemons, then cut each in half the long way, and slice each half into quarters.
 Remove the seeds and trim out the thick white membrane core from each segment and discard.

 - Blend.
 With the blender running on medium speed, blend until the lemons have broken down until smooth, pausing to stir as necessary.
 With the blender running on low speed, slowly pour in 3/4 cup of extra virgin olive oil until the mixture is creamy and homogenous.